inmoove/moltin-util/readme.md

 # moltin util

 Tool for working with the Moltin API.
-Plus, promises!
+Plus, promises and CLI!

 ## install

     $ npm install moltin-util

+Or for the cli:

+    $ npm install -g moltin-util

 ## example